 Ambient – This is the level of the sound playing outside of the defined field.
 This option is available for the Directional modes.

 Horizontal Size – Determines the horizontal size of the center (green section) sound field.
 Available for the Effect and Directional modes only.

 Vertical Size – Determines the vertical size of the center (green section) sound field.
 Available for the Effect and Directional Rectangular modes only.

 Field Size – Determines the overall size of the sound field.
-Available for the Direction modes only.
+Available for the Directional modes only.
+Setting this to

 Position – Select Lock to lock the sound element in place.
 Once the element is locked, Pan and Tilt will not be available.

 Pan – The sound element’s horizontal position.